cerb/cerb.github.io/_docs/index.md

 Integrating these applications is an entire industry.
 It involves consultants who have to review your particular use case and build a personalized solution.
 To most people it's an arcane process, and one that all too frequently costs more than promised, and takes longer to deliver than expected.

-Cerb's new mission is to embrace automation and empower teams with the tools they need to quickly build and share their own solutions -- with nothing more than a web browser.
+Cerb's new mission is to embrace automation and give teams the tools to build new features with nothing more than a web browser.

 When you first start using Cerb it's a blank slate.
 At its core, Cerb is a [digital record keeper](/docs/records/).
 It collects your team's data and distributes work to the right people -- things like email, calls, projects, and tasks.